marciprete/spring-boot-keycloak-policy-enforcer/README.md

 * `export-path`: the path where the Json Configuration is exported.
 Default to  `/mac/configuration/export`

-> [!Warning] This endpoint will be available to all the authenticated user.
+> [!WARNING] This endpoint will be available to all the authenticated user.
 For security reasons, it's strongly recommended to disable
 > the Json Configuration export in production.

 * `protect-export-path`: whether to apply policy enforcement. (`boolean`, default to `false`)